meppent/paradigm-ctf-2022-writeup/sourcecode/README.md

 005f 7f PUSH32 0x00
  ```

- We at the line `001f` the `PUSH32` of one third of our bytecode (the second block).
+ We see at the line `001f` the `PUSH32` of one-third of our bytecode (the second block).
 We can now deploy the contract [Solution.sol](Solution.sol) that solves the challenge at the deployment.